rod-trent/SSK/README.md

 # Sword of the Shattered Kingdoms: Ancient Crystal of Eldoria

-Welcome to the repository for the Sword of the Shattered Kingdoms: Ancient Crystal of Eldoria by Rod Trent
+Welcome to the series repository for the Sword of the Shattered Kingdoms: Ancient Crystal of Eldoria by Rod Trent

 My fiction novel, Sword of the Shattered Kingdoms: Ancient Crystal of Eldoria, is now fully released.
 Available in paperback, Kindle/eBook, and Audio book.
 Amazon's Kindle Unlimited members can read it for free.